RobotLocomotion/LabelFusion/README.rst

 	run_alignment_tool

+1. Check available object types:

+    - In your data directory, open ``object_data.yaml`` and review the available objects, and add the objects / meshes that you need.

+      - If you need multiple instances of the same object, you will need to create separate copies of the object with unique names (e.g. ``drill-1``, ``drill-2``, ...).
+For networks that do object detection, ensure that you remove this distinction from your labels / classes.

-1. Align the reconstructed point cloud:
+2. Align the reconstructed point cloud:

 	- Open measurement panel (View -> Measurement Panel), then check Enabled in measurement panel
-	- Use (shift + click) and click two points: first on the surface of the table, then on a point above the table
+	- Use ``shift + click`` and click two points: first on the surface of the table, then on a point above the table
 	- Open Director terminal with F8 and run::

 		gr.rotateReconstructionToStandardOrientation()

 	- Close the ``run_alignment_tool`` application (ctrl + c) and rerun.

-2. Segment the pointcloud above the table
+3. Segment the pointcloud above the table

 	- Same as above, use ``shift + click`` and click two points: first on the surface of the table, then on a point above the table